-The FLA defines a supply chain as a multilayered system that aims to transform natural resources, raw materials, and other components into a finished good or service that is delivered to a customer.

-In other words, a supply chain comprises a network of people interacting to achieve a goal, in this case the exchange of goods or services for money, through the movement of a product or specific services from supplier to customer.
+FLA defines a supply chain as a multilayered system that aims to transform natural resources, raw materials, and other components into a finished good or service that is delivered to a customer.
+In other words, a supply chain comprises a network of people interacting to achieve a goal - in this case, the exchange of goods or services for money - through the movement of a product or specific services from supplier to customer.

-Most illustrations of supply chains focus on the product, rather than the people involved with the process.
-In FLA's understanding, people are at the core of a supply chain; the product is the result of their cooperation.
+Most supply chain illustrations focus on the product rather than the people involved with the process.
+From FLA's perspective, people are at the core of a supply chain, and the product is result of their cooperation.